 - Estimates suggest there are 250,000 miscarriages every year in the UK, and around 11,000 emergency admissions for ectopic pregnancies

-- 209 women died during or up to 6 weeks after pregnancy between 2015-2017 - this equates to 9.2 women per 100,000 who died due to causes associated with pregnancy during pregnancy or soon after.
+- 217 women died during or up to 6 weeks after pregnancy between 2016 and 2018 in the UK - this equates to 9.6 women per 100,000 babies born who died due to causes associated with pregnancy, during pregnancy or soon after

 If you would like to support our life-saving work, you can donate securely today.